marcotoronto/rdm-test/content/01_file_naming.md

 <img src="figures/thermometer.jpg" width="150"/>

-Your lab has a spectrometer that is measuring thermal emissions **once a day for a year** for your experiment.
+Your lab has a spectrometer that is measuring thermal emissions once a day for a year for your experiment.
 There are three people who take that measurement in the lab.

-Please create a file naming convention for these **.hdf5 files** to reflect what you have learned about file naming in today's session.
+Please create a file naming convention for these files to reflect what you have learned about file naming in today's session.

 [//]: # (activity link: https://bit.ly/rdmactivity)